Self Portrait with Medallion, oil on linen, 40cm x 60cm[/caption

 Collins was accepted and studied briefly at the School of the Art Institute of Chicago where he focused on drawing, etching and sculpture.
 He finished numerous copies from the Art Institute’s collection, including inspirational works by Goya, Ingres, Corot, Manet, Whistler and Sargent.
 However being frustrated by the lack of serious figurative art training at the SAIC, Matthew left and completed a B A in the History of Art and Architecture at the University of Illinois at Chicago.
 In 1994 he traveled to Florence, Italy to finish his studies with the American painter Charles H. Cecil.

 For over 15 years, Matthew has been living in Italy studying and researching the classical techniques painting and sculpture.

 An artist of unusually wide breadth, his oil paintings, frescos and sculptures reveal a rigorous study of the masterworks of the past and a deep observation of nature.
 Not limited to a single genre his oeuvre includes portraiture, landscape, decoration and figurative subjects.

 Matthew divides his time between Italy and Chicago.
 He exhibits internationally and his works represented in public and private collections throughout the United States and Europe.
 He is also a contributing writer for the Epoch Times New York Edition for their Art Speaks feature.

 MEAM: Museu Europeu d’Art Modern, Barcelona, Spain

 Museum of Sacred art of the Basilica of the Virgin Mary, Orlando Florida, USA

-Dr. Fred Hohler, president and founder of the Public Catalogue Foundation, UK
+Dr. Fred Hohler, Founder and Honorary Trustee of the Public Catalogue Foundation, UK

 James Keenan, president of the Bookplate Society of America